Mexico–Vietnam relations

-Mexico–Vietnam relations are the diplomatic relations between Mexico and Vietnam.
+Mexico and Vietnam established diplomatic relations on May 19, 1975.
 Both nations are members of the Asia-Pacific Economic Cooperation, Forum of East Asia-Latin America Cooperation and the United Nations.

 History

 Mexico and Vietnam are two nations that share a common history in the fact that both nations at one time were under the influence of the Second French Empire: the colony of French Indochina (including Vietnam) and the French-backed Second Mexican Empire.
 In 1945, Vietnam declared independence from France and soon Vietnam entered into the First Indochina War (1946-1954) and then the Vietnam War (1955-1975).
 During the Vietnam war, Mexico remained neutral.

-After the war ended in April 1975, both nations soon established diplomatic relations with each other that same year.
-Later that same year, Vietnam opened an embassy in Mexico City and Mexico followed suit by opening an embassy in Hanoi in 1976; however, Mexico closed its embassy in 1980 due to financial reasons.
-Mexico re-opened its embassy in October 2000.
+After the war ended in April 1975, both nations soon established diplomatic relations with each other on 19 May, 1975.
+Mexico soon appointed its ambassador to China concurrent ambassador to Vietnam.
+In 1975 Vietnam opened an embassy in Mexico City and Mexico followed suit by opening an embassy in Hanoi in 1976.

-In 1979, Vietnamese Prime Minister Phạm Văn Đồng paid an official visit to Mexico.
+In 1975, Deputy Foreign Minister Nguyễn Cơ Thạch travelled to Mexico and met with President Luis Echeverría.
+That same year, Mexico sent a ship to Vietnam carrying aid and materials worth a million dollars.
+In 1979, Vietnamese Prime Minister Phạm Văn Đồng paid an official visit to Mexico where he met with President José López Portillo.

+In 1980, Mexico closed its embassy due to financial reasons, however, Mexico re-opened its embassy in October 2000.
+In 2002, both countries established a bilateral Mechanism for Political Consultations.
+In October 2002, Vietnamese Prime Minister Phan Văn Khải travelled to Mexico to attend the APEC Summit in Los Cabos where he met with President Vicente Fox.

 In 2011, Mexico unveiled a statue of Chairman Ho Chi Minh in Mexico City.
-In 2015, both nations celebrated 40 years of diplomatic relations.
 In November 2017, Mexican President Enrique Peña Nieto paid a visit to Vietnam to attend the APEC summit in Da Nang and met with President Trần Đại Quang.

+In 2020, both nations celebrated 45 years of diplomatic relations.
+In March 2023, Mexican Foreign Undersecretary, Carmen Moreno Toscano, paid a visit to Vietnam and met with her counterpart to attend a bilateral political consultation between both nations and to discuss the political, economic and cooperation between Mexico and Vietnam.